-The creation of The Naked Chemist, was in part partly due to my love of Aromatherapy.
+The creation of The Naked Chemist was in part created due to my love of Aromatherapy.

 They have a real affinity with our skin, and I love how powerful Aromatherapy is for our well being.

 Follow the link, if you’d like to find out more about essential oils for dry skin.